By Mary Lou Jay

 For people who live in rural areas, wind energy provides a chance to get a good job close to home.
 All but nine states have onshore wind power facilities and/or projects underway.
 The southeastern states don’t get enough wind to generate electricity, but even those states may have wind power manufacturing and supply chain jobs.

 Today, most wind farms are onshore, but the offshore wind power industry is set to grow in New England and the Mid-Atlantic states.
 More than 20% of the wind projects underway there are offshore.
 States are readying their workforces.
 New Jersey, for example, plans to provide $4.5 million to support workforce development projects, including wind turbine technician training programs, that prepare residents for offshore wind jobs.

 The workers needed to install, operate and maintain wind-generating facilities include not only wind turbine technicians but also electricians and other skilled craftspeople like construction equipment operators.
 (The cranes used in wind turbine construction are some of the largest in the world.)
 Offshore turbine projects require mariners, marine transport operators, welders, pipefitters, pile drivers and mechanics.

 Many people who work in the wind power industry start off with technical school training or a two-year associate degree, which may include an internship.
-The U.S. Department of Energy provides a map showing the location of wind energy education and training programs in the U.S., and you can find training programs here on SkillPointe.
+The U.S. Department of Energy provides a map showing the location of wind energy education and training programs in the U.S., and you can here on SkillPointe.
 Other workers go straight into on-the-job training.